Judge says host of makeshift nightclub's illegal gathering a 'crime, not a party' | CBC News

 Judge says host of makeshift nightclub's illegal gathering a 'crime, not a party'

-Mohammad Movassaghi sentenced to 1 day in jail for turning penthouse into makeshift nightclub
+Mohammad Movassaghi gets 1 day in jail for turning penthouse into nightclub

-A B.C. provincial court judge says a Vancouver man who thumbed his nose at COVID-19-related restrictions by turning his swanky downtown penthouse into a packed makeshift nightclub last January is no better than the drug dealers fuelling the deadly opioid crisis.
+A B.C.
+Provincial Court judge says a Vancouver man who thumbed his nose at COVID-19-related restrictions by turning his swanky downtown penthouse into a packed makeshift nightclub in January is no better than the drug dealers fuelling the deadly opioid crisis.

 "Had Crown been seeking a period of incarceration, you need to know I would have imposed it," Gordon told Movassaghi as he stood before her.